mongodb-partners/Microservice_Application_with_MongoDBAtlas_AWSCDK_APIGW_Lambda/README.md

       After successfully deploying the stack, Check the `Outputs` section of the stack aws_mongodb_sample_stack, you will see ApiGatewayEndpoint created.

+## **Test**

+Navigate to the Cognito user pool and copy the User Pool ID and Client ID (App Integration tab)  from the Cognito User pool

+Open Cloud Shell and create a user with the command mentioned below

+  	aws congnito-idp admin-create-user –user-pool-id <YOUR_USER_POOL_ID> –username <USERNAME>

+Once the user is created since it’s created by admin we will have to force change the password by running the below command

+        aws congnito-idp admin-set-user-password –user-pool-id <YOUR_USER_POOL_ID> –username <USERNAME> –password<PASSWORD> –permanent

+Replace the User Pool ID and Client ID copied in the above step and also replace the user name and password of the user created above

+	aws congnito-idp admin-initiate-auth –user-pool-id <YOUR_USER_POOL_ID> –client-id <CLIENT_ID> –auth-flow ADMIN_NO_SRP_AUTH –auth-parameters USERNAME=<USERNAME>, PASSWORD=<PASSWORD>

+Copy the ID Token created from the above step and run the below command to test the API

+	curl –location –request GET ‘<API_GATEWAY_ENDPOINT>’ –header ‘Content-Type: application/json’ –header ‘Authorization: <ID_TOKEN>’

 ## **Clean up**

 Use `cdk destroy --all` to clean up all the AWS CDK resources.